-Family and dog-friendly pub with a bar to the right and dining rooms to the left.
+Tastefully decorated family and dog-friendly pub with a bar to the right and dining rooms to the left.
 Both are warmed by wood-burning stoves in the colder months.
-On the bar there are six real ales, with the current selection marked up on the board to the right of the bar.
+On the bar there are six cask ales, with the current selection marked up on the board to the right of the bar.

-Outside at the back, bench tables are sheltered by a sail-cloth canopy and there's a hut in which pizzas are cooked to order.
-The outside bar, used for events, has two real ales from Wye Valley and is next to the cellar from which the beers are drawn.
+Outside at the back there is a lawn and patio.
+Bench tables are sheltered by a sail-cloth canopy and there's a hut in which pizzas are cooked to order.
+The outside bar, used for events, has two cask ales from Wye Valley and is next to the cellar from which the beers are drawn.
 At the front are more bench tables which catch the morning and afternoon sunshine.

-The menu includes light bites, gluten free, vegetarian and pizza options.
-Children can be accommodated.
+The menu includes light bites, gluten free, vegetarian and pizza options, and children can be accommodated.
 Reservation is advisable if eating inside - see Facebook and the website.

 Single-step access to the lounge, bar, and WCs (not adapted).
 The rear outside area has level access from the car park though a wicket gate.